-What is the Facebook Pixel?
+What is the Meta Pixel?

-The Facebook Pixel is a tracking code that collects data on user interactions with your website.
+The Meta Pixel is a tracking code that collects data on user interactions with your website.
 When users visit your site, the Pixel tracks their behavior, providing insights into actions like page views, purchases, and form submissions.
 This information allows businesses to build more effective ad campaigns by retargeting visitors, creating lookalike audiences, and tracking conversions.

-Benefits of Using the Facebook Pixel
+Benefits of Using the Meta Pixel

 1. Track Conversions